-We acknowledge the impact of the Covid-19 pandemic on the students’ learning as well as their wellbeing.
-Since the closure in March the team have been working towards redesigning its curriculum to ensure that all of our students can quickly recap on lockdown learning and be put back on track to make good progress in their subjects.
+We acknowledge the impact of the COVID-19 pandemic on the students’ learning as well as their wellbeing.
+Since the closure in March 2020, and the most recent lockdown which ended in March 2021, the team have been working towards redesigning its curriculum to ensure that all of our students can quickly recap on lockdown learning and be put back on track to make good progress in their subjects.

-The August to October planning should help to ensure transparency for students, parents and teachers about the start of the new academic year.
-Our aim is to reassure and support our students through these unprecedented times and by communicating subject expectations we hope to make them feel confident about how their progress will continue despite the current situation.
+The March to July planning should help to ensure transparency for students, parents and teachers.
+Our aim is to reassure and support our students through these unprecedented times and by communicating subject expectations we hope to make them feel confident about how their progress will continue despite the interruptions to their onsite provision.

 We will of course continue to update and amend our curriculum plans.
 Planning for the next academic year can be found under the Curriculum tab and by selecting Curriculum Overview.